 A. The students’ experiential learning opportunities build on the rich agricultural heritage of the St. Lawrence River Valley and the area’s community of environmental educators, farmers, local living activists, green builders, artisans, and others.
-At the Sustainability Semester site, the students build structures needed by the program, including possible small housing units designed to minimize environmental impact, and infrastructure used for agricultural season extension or related to alternative energy systems.
-With our semester located on land leased from Cornell Cooperative Extension our students interact with CCE’s high tunnel season extension structure, livestock herds and the CCE staff and educators.
+At the Sustainability Program site, the students build structures needed by the program, including possible small housing units designed to minimize environmental impact, and infrastructure used for agricultural season extension or related to alternative energy systems.
+With our program located on land leased from Cornell Cooperative Extension our students interact with CCE’s high tunnel season extension structure, livestock herds and the CCE staff and educators.
 As the students learn to live simply and sustainably, they grow, process/preserve and cook their own food, and, when possible, source additional supplies locally.
-In many respects the basis for the entire urban component is experiential learning.

-Q. How many students will participate in the Sustainability Semester?
+Q. How many students will participate in the Sustainability Program?

-Q. Since the Sustainability Semester site is within biking distance, (i.e. relatively close) to campus, how will it feel like a true off campus semester program as opposed to just a residence a little further from campus?
+Q. Since the Sustainability Farm is within biking distance (i.e. relatively close) to campus, how will it feel like living-learning community as opposed to just a residence a little further from campus?